Xiao Liu (Leo)

 Work Experiences

-Research Engineer, RadiusAI
+Research Engineer (part-time), RadiusAI

-RadiusAI | 2020 - Present
+RadiusAI | 2020 - 2024

 Worked on multiple projects with different research items across computer vision, differentiable filters, optimizations.